December 10, 2020 (Virtual Workshop)

 The aim of this workshop is to bring researchers and practitioners together to better understand the problems of optimization and performance tuning in a big data environment, to propose new approaches to address such problems, and to develop related benchmarks, tools and best practices.

-This workshop is built on top of the successful organization of last year's workshop at the same conference.
-20 papers were accepted and presented at the workshop, which makes it one of the largest workshop at the conference in 2017.
-The program and presentations of the first workshop in 2017 can be found at http://userpages.umbc.edu/~jianwu/BPOD/BPOD-2017-Papers.html.
+This workshop is built on top of the successful organization of previous two workshops at the same conference.
+In both years, our workshop was one of the largest workshop at the conference.

 Authors are invited to submit full papers (maximal 10 pages) or short papers (maximal 6 pages) as per IEEE 8.5 x 11 manuscript guidelines (templates for LaTex, Word and PDF can be found at IEEE Templates for Conference Proceedings).
 All papers must be submitted via the conference submission system for the workshop.

 At least one author of each accepted paper is required to attend the workshop and present the paper.
 All the accepted papers by the workshops will be included in the Proceedings of the IEEE Big Data 2020 Conference (IEEE BigData 2020) which will be published by IEEE Computer Society.